HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * Under the Study Definition there are references to each of the planned encounters/visits through the _action_ predicate (linking to the [PlanDefinition](http://hl7.org/fhir/PlanDefinition) instance for the encounter),
 * Within a planned encounter/visit, the planned activities are represented through the _action_ predicate linking to the [ActivityDefinition](http://hl7.org/fhir/ActivityDefinition) or [Questionnaire](http://hl7.org/fhir/ActivityDefinition) representing the activity.

 Many activities are event or pre-condition based.
-The _action.relatedAction_ predicate is used to represent the relationships between activities.
+The _action.relatedAction_ predicate is used to represent the relationships between activities (refer to [Conditional Activities](./dynamic-conditional-activities.html) for further examples).
 This specifies what activities are to be done and when they are planned to be done (relative to a reference or pivot event).

 The following example illustrates this for a flow of Study Visits: